Toward multi-target self-organizing pursuit in a partially observable Markov game: Experiments

-\begin{enumerate}[label=(\arabic*)] \item A swarm of independent random-walk searchers: Each searcher randomly walks in the space, taking no account of its surroundings and past history. \item A swarm of independent complete searchers: A complete searcher searches the space in a systematic way to ensure that every position on the map is visited at least once; this search is complete so that all targets are guaranteed to be found without a time limit.
-The optimal systematic search strategy is a solution to the Hamiltonian path problem where every position is visited exactly once; this problem is NP-complete \cite{Garey1979Computers}.
+\paragraph{\textbf{Baselines for SOS}} In the performance comparison of self-organizing search (SOS), we compare the actor-critic trained search policy with the following search strategies. \begin{itemize}[leftmargin=*] \item A swarm of independent random-walk searchers: Each searcher randomly walks in the space, taking no account of its surroundings and past history. \item A swarm of independent complete searchers: A complete searcher searches the space in a systematic way to ensure that every position on the map is visited at least once.
+This search is complete so that all targets are guaranteed to be found without a time limit.
+The optimal systematic search strategy is a solution to the Hamiltonian path problem where every position is visited exactly once, which is NP-complete \cite{Garey1979Computers}.
 For simplicity, we employ an intuitive systematic strategy in which the searcher first moves to its nearest map corner and then, starting from that corner, performs zigzag or snakelike walking assuming that the searcher knows the scope of the grid world but does not know the targets' positions.
-In addition, since search success is defined as the agent occupying the target's position, the simple systematic searcher is actually equivalent to a searcher with a perception range of 1. \item A swarm of coordinated searchers trained by the ApeX-DQN, the current documented best performing model in pursuit \cite{terry2020revisiting}: We tested the learning rates \{$10^{-6}$, \boldsymbol{$10^{-5}$}, $10^{-4}$, and $10^{-3}$\}; the batch sizes \{128, 256, 512, and \textbf{1024}\}; the rollout fragment lengths \{\textbf{32} and 128\}; and Adam epsilons \{\textbf{0.00015}, and $10^{-8}$\}, where the best values are shown in bold, and the other parameter values are the same as those in \cite{terry2020revisiting}. \item A swarm of coordinated MADDPG searchers with communication during training: The OpenAI MADDPG implementation \footnote{https://github.com/openai/maddpg} is used in which an agent has access to all other agents' observations and actions through interagent communication; these are used in training the critic function $Q(\vec{o}, \vec{a})$.
-We tested the learning rates \{$10^{-4}$, \bm{$10^{-3}$}, and $10^{-2}$\}; the batch sizes \{256, \textbf{512}, and 1024\}; and the model update rates \{4, \textbf{100}, and 500\}, where the best values are shown in bold. \end{enumerate}
+Since the search success is defined as the agent occupying the target's position, the simple systematic searcher is actually equivalent to a searcher with a perception range of 1. \item A swarm of ApeX-DQN searchers, the current documented best performing MARL in pursuit \cite{terry2020revisiting}: We tested the learning rates \{$10^{-6}$, \boldsymbol{$10^{-5}$}, $10^{-4}$, $10^{-3}$\}; the batch sizes \{128, 256, 512, \textbf{1024}\}; the rollout fragment lengths \{\textbf{32}, 128\}; and Adam epsilons \{\textbf{0.00015}, $10^{-8}$\}, where the best values are shown in bold, and the other parameter values are the same as in \cite{terry2020revisiting}. \item A swarm of coordinated MADDPG searchers: The OpenAI MADDPG implementation \footnote{https://github.com/openai/maddpg} is used in which an agent has access to all other agents' observations and actions through interagent communication; these are used in training the critic function $Q(\vec{o}, \vec{a})$.
+We tested the learning rates \{$10^{-4}$, \bm{$10^{-3}$}, $10^{-2}$\}; the batch sizes \{256, \textbf{512}, 1024\}; and the model update rates \{4, \textbf{100}, 500\}, where the best values are shown in bold. \end{itemize}